-Each of the six characters experience one large change event, and this event occurs to Ashley and Jenn in 10 years, to Jill and Jon in 20 years, and to Matt and Mike in 30 years (see the Appendix).
+Each of the six characters experiences one large-change event, and this event occurs to Ashley and Jenn in 10 years, to Jill and Jon in 20 years, and to Matt and Mike in 30 years (see the Appendix).
 We calculated average connectedness ratings and intertemporal preferences for each of these pairs of characters.
-We first inspect the connectedness ratings to verify that the largest decrease in connectedness does in fact occur at the time of the large change events.
-Then we analyze the discount factors from the preference data to see whether participants are more impatient over intervals containing large changes than ones containing small changes.
+We first inspected the connectedness ratings to verify that the largest decrease in connectedness did in fact occur at the time of the large-change events.
+Then, we analyzed the discount factors from the preference data to see whether participants were more impatient over intervals containing large changes than ones containing small changes.